Joseph McGill and The Slave Dwelling Project are adding the unheard stories of the enslaved to the nation’s narrative.

 “A lot of institutions owe their existence to slavery,” noted McGill.
 “That’s not just a Southern thing.
 A lot of those Northern institutions of higher learning came about as a result of slavery.”
-He named several prestigious universities that were built by the enslaved, founded or funded by slave owners and/or educated the Southern men whose wealth was dependent upon the institution of slavery.
+He named several prestigious universities that were built by the enslaved, founded or funded by slave owners.

 “Twelve of our former presidents owned slaves—eight of whom owned slaves while they were in office,” continued McGill.
-“So far, we’ve stayed at four presidential sites—President Thomas Jefferson, President James Madison, President Andrew Jackson and President James K. Polk.
+“So far, we’ve stayed at four presidential sites.
+These include Presidents Thomas Jefferson, James Madison, Andrew Jackson and James K. Polk.
 I am really impressed by the presidential sites that are coming around to tell that story.
 If they continue to be that example, other sites don’t have any excuse.”

-McGill also returns to Old Town Bluffton in June to spend the night at the newly restored Garvin-Garvey House at the intersection of Bridge and Wharf Streets.
+McGill has returned to Old Town Bluffton to spend the night at the Garvin-Garvey House at the intersection of Bridge and Wharf Streets.

 Dating back to 1870 and the Reconstruction Era, the Garvin-Garvey House is an excellent example of Lowcountry vernacular architecture.
 It is one of the oldest Freedmen-owned cottages still in existence on the May River.